wultra/powerauth-push-server/docs/Push-Server-Administration.md

 }'
 ```

-Set the `id` value for Push Server application ID to want to update.
+Set the `appId` value for Push Server application ID to want to update.

 Enter the base64-encoded value of APNs private key into `privateKeyBase64`.